Hasuris/Cloud-Control-Privacy-Policy/index.md

     improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.</p>
 <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions,
-    which is accessible at Sunrise Alarm for LIFX & Hue, unless otherwise defined in this Privacy Policy.</p>
+    which is accessible at Cloud Control for LIFX, unless otherwise defined in this Privacy Policy.</p>

 <p><strong>Information Collection and Use</strong></p>
 <p>For a better experience while using our Service, I may require you to provide us with certain
-    personally identifiable information, including but not limited to the LIFX remote access token, WiFi data (SSID & Mac) and the IP of the Hue Bridge.
+    personally identifiable information, including but not limited to the LIFX remote access token, WiFi data (SSID & Mac) and location data as fine as chosen by you.
 	The information that I request is retained on your device and is not collected by me in any way.</p>
 <p>The app does use third party services that may collect information used to identify you.